 1. Purpose

 This Note provides guidance on the interpretation and application of section 19 and paragraph 12A which deal with the reduction of debt.
+The Note does not address section 22 of the VAT Act dealing with irrecoverable debt.

 2. Background